stefanprodan/hrval-action/README.md

 ## CI alternatives

-The validation script can be used in any CI system.
+The validation scripts can be used in any CI system.

 CircleCI example: